hadcomfort/hadcomfort.github.io/advisor/ownservice_discharged_retiredmajor_isdisabled.md

 ---
 layout: default
-title: Own Service: Retired Major/Lt.
-Cmdr+ - Check Disability
+title: "Own Service: Retired Major/Lt.
+Cmdr+ - Check Disability"
 ---

 Military retirees at the rank of Major, Lieutenant Commander, or higher are generally not eligible for preference in appointment unless they are disabled veterans.
 (OPM Vet Guide, 'Types of Preference').
 Do you have a service-connected disability recognized by the Department of Veterans Affairs (VA) or your branch of service?